 Its shape is symbolic of a crown and embellished with red and green candied fruits and nuts.
 The fruits symbolize two things to the Mexican people: the jewels of the Three Kings’ crowns and the colors of the Mexican flag.

 The Rosca de Reyes cakes come in several sizes and can be plain or filled.
-The fillings are typically cheese-based but also come in some other delightful flavors such as guava, pineapple, and cajeta, or caramelized goat’s milk.
+The fillings are typically cheese-based but come in other delightful flavors, such as guava, pineapple, and cajeta, caramelized goat’s milk.

 You didn’t think the cake was the only thing on the menu, did you?
 It’s customary when friends and extended families come by on Three Kings Day to serve either hot chocolate or a uniquely Mexican beverage called atole.